tmeduho/picnic-planner/README.md

 **Architecture Considerations:**

 - Define clear criteria for "ideal," "fair," and "poor" conditions.
-- Implement efficient data-fetching and caching.
+- Implement efficient data fetching and caching.

 ### 2. Detailed Weather View for Each Day